ratchek/markdown_goal_calculator/README.md

 `python markdown-goal-calculator.py name-of-text-file-with-goals`

 ## General Syntax
 "______" (six underscores) denote file end.
-Nothing after that will be counted
+Nothing after that will be counted.

 Each section starts with a "# " (a markdown heading).

 ## Weights
 Each section can have custom weights.
-To add specific weights to a section, include "(=5pts)" somewhere in the section header, but replace the 5 with a desired weight (can use multiple digits) The default weight, if none is included is 1
+To add specific weights to a section, include "(=5pts)" somewhere in the section header, but replace the 5 with a desired weight (can use multiple digits).
+The default weight, if none is included is 1.

 ## Scoring
 Every line starting with an empty markdown checkmark "- [ ] " is counted as a task attempted but not completed.
-(Notice the space before the brackets, inside the brackets, and after the brackets)
+(Notice the space before the brackets, inside the brackets, and after the brackets).

 Every line starting with an filed markdown checkmark "- [x] " is counted as a task successfully completed.
-(Notice the space before the brackets, no spaces inside the brackets, and space after the brackets)
+(Notice the space before the brackets, no spaces inside the brackets, and space after the brackets).

 If you include a html strike-through tag right after the markdown checkmark "- [ ] \<s>", then the task will not be counted at all.